thealokpandey/Algo-comparision/README.md

 3. 4 different types of sorting algorithms are taken into consideration and can be compared at once.
 4. User friendly code with minimal technicalities.

+# 🌐Usage
+1. Download all the files
+2. Make sure you have updated version of python and installed the modules mentioned above.
+3. Open main.py and run it
+4. Make your choice and learn.

 # 💡Future plans
 1. Looking forward to increase the number 9f algorithms and show minor differences too.
 2. Also plan on making a website which will help user easy acces to the stuff.